 The legality of electronic gaming machines known as “eight-liners” has been debated in Texas for years.
 Although gambling devices are generally prohibited, eight-liner owners have taken the position that their machines fall within the so-called “fuzzy-animal exception.”
-In March 2022, a Texas court of appeals held that eight-liners are lotteries and can’t be lawfully operated without a constitutional amendment.
+In 2022, a Texas court of appeals held that eight-liners are lotteries and can’t be lawfully operated without a constitutional amendment.
+Now, the Texas Supreme Court may take up the issue.
 Does this mean the end of eight-liners in Texas?

-Eight-liners have not been legalized by constitutional amendment or statewide referendum.
-The Penal Code prohibits gambling devices that, for consideration, allow the player an opportunity to win anything of value.
+The Texas Penal Code prohibits gambling devices that, for consideration, allow the player an opportunity to win anything of value.
 However, there is an exception—known as the fuzzy-animal exception—that allows operators to award noncash prizes that are worth $5 or less.
 The legislature’s goal was to “clear up a gray area in the law by exempting bona fide amusement games such as the kind that allow persons to use skill to win fuzzy animals.”

-Soon after, eight-liner owners began taking the position that their machines fall within the fuzzy-animal exception.
+Soon after the exception was added in 1995, eight-liner owners began taking the position that their machines fall within the fuzzy-animal exception.
 Depending on how the eight-liner awards prizes, that argument has succeeded or failed in varying measures.

-A few years after the legislature adopted the fuzzy-animal exception, Texas Attorney General Dan Morales issued an opinion agreeing that the exception is unconstitutional “because it contravenes the Texas Constitution’s proscription of ‘lotteries.’”
+In 1998, Texas Attorney General Dan Morales issued an opinion agreeing that the exception is unconstitutional “because it contravenes the Texas Constitution’s proscription of ‘lotteries.’”
 About ten years later, then-Attorney General Greg Abbott reaffirmed that conclusion.
-The Texas Supreme Court has never addressed the issue, allowing the legal dispute over whether the exception covers particular variations of eight-liners to continue.
+The Texas Supreme Court has never addressed the issue, allowing the legal dispute (and confusion) to continue.